Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

-For the convenience of reader we digress to discuss the notion of restriction of reflexive coherent analytic sheaves.
+For the convenience of the reader we digress to discuss the notion of restriction of reflexive coherent analytic sheaves.
 The corresponding theory in the category of algebraic geometry is well-known.
-By definition for a coherent sheaf $\F$ on a complex manifold $X$ and a smooth divisor $D$, the restriction $\F| _D$ is given by the pull-back of $\F$ under the inclusion map $i: D\rightarrow X$.
+For a coherent sheaf $\F$ on a complex manifold $X$ and a smooth divisor $D$, we denote by $\F|_D=i_D^*\F$ to be the pull-back of $\F$ to $D$ as a coherent sheaf, i.e. $\F|_D=i^{-1}_D\F\otimes_{i^{-1}_D\O_X} \O_D$ where $i_D: D \hookrightarrow X$ denotes the inclusion map and $i_D^{-1}$ denotes the inverse image functor.